 Learn About Joint Managing Conservatorship

-Joint Managing Conservatorship does not mean each parent will have equal physical access to the child, it simply means certain rights and duties are shared by both parents.
+Joint Managing Conservatorship DOES NOT mean each parent will have equal physical access to the child, it simply means certain rights and duties are shared by both parents.

 - The duty of care, control, protection, and reasonable discipline of the child;

 - The right to attend school activities, including school lunches, performances, and field trips;

 - The right to manage the estate of the child to the extent the estate has been created by the parent or the parent’s family.